Experimental demonstration of Gaussian protocols for one-sided device-independent quantum key distribution: Results

-For the Gaussian CV states relevant to QKD, steering is demonstrated by a violation of the condition on the conditional variances, $ \mathcal{E}_{\blacktriangleright}=V_{x_B|x_A}V_{p_B|p_A} \geq 1$ for Alice steering Bob \cite{Wiseman:2007p2187}.
-Comparison with Eq.~(\ref{kv}) shows that for the RR key rate $K>0$ if and only if $\mathcal{E}_{\blacktriangleright}<\bk{\frac{2}{e}}^2\approx 0.55$, with the corresponding relation between the DR and $ \mathcal{E}_{\blacktriangleleft}$ following straightforwardly.
-In other words, the condition for positive one-sided device independent key is more stringent than EPR steering, similarly to the case for DVQKD \cite{Branciard:2012p8266}.
-Thus for EPR states and homodyne detection any positive key is by definition 1sDI, independent of Alice for RR and Bob for DR. However this device independence does not necessarily extend to the protocols involving heterodyne detection This is essentially because the proof to derive rates such as (\ref{kcoh}) depends upon characterising the beamsplitter on the supposedly untrusted side thereby invalidating the device-independence.
-Alternatively, recall that a steering demonstration requires a measurement choice by the untrusted party which doesn't take place if they heterodyne detect.
-Nonetheless the remaining protocols, with the heterodyne detection taking place in the trusted station, are still implementable with high efficiency sources and detection opening the way to 1sDI-CVQKD protocols with current technology.
-This means that for real EPR states both DR and RR are secure provided all parties are homodyning, while Bob may safely heterodyne for an RR protocol and Alice may heterodyne for a DR protocol.
-Finally, for DR protocols where Alice, who controls the source, is trusted we may also safely make the equivalence between prepare and measure (P\&M) and entanglement-based (EB) schemes.
+Thus for EPR states and homodyne measurements any positive key predicted via the entropic uncertainty relation is by definition 1sDI, independent of Alice for RR and Bob for DR \cite{Furrer:2012p8365,Furrer:2014eq}.
+However this device-independence does not necessarily extend to the protocols involving heterodyne detection.
+This is essentially because the proof to derive non-zero key rates for the heterodyne protocols depends upon characterising the devices used in the heterodyne detection.
+Therefore, employing a heterodyne detection on the supposedly untrusted side immediately invalidates the device-independence.
+Alternatively, recall that a steering demonstration requires a measurement choice by the untrusted party \cite{Wiseman:2007p2187} and no such choice takes place if they heterodyne-detect.
+Nonetheless the remaining protocols, with the heterodyne detection taking place in the trusted station, are still implementable with high-efficiency sources and detection opening the way to several 1sDI-CVQKD protocols with current technology.
+This means that for EB protocols both DR and RR may be 1sDI provided all parties are homodyning, while Bob may safely heterodyne for an RR protocol and Alice may heterodyne for a DR protocol.
+Finally, for DR protocols where Alice (who controls the source) is trusted, we may also safely make the equivalence between P\&M and EB schemes.
 Remarkably, this means that for direct reconciliation it is possible to generate 1sDI key using only coherent states.
-We summarise which of the 16 possible protocols are 1sDI in Table.\ref{default}.
+We summarise which of the 16 possible Gaussian protocols are potentially 1sDI in Table inset in Fig.~\ref{kth}.